ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 #.
 When the next major release comes:

   * remove the module/plugin from the source collection
-  * remove its unit and integration tests, specific module utils, and documentation fragments if exist from the source collection
+  * remove its unit and integration tests, specific module utils, and documentation fragments if exist from the source collection.
+Be sure, they are not used by other modules/plugins and tests
   * add a changelog fragment containing entries for ``removed_features`` and ``breaking_changes``
   * add ``redirect`` to the corresponding module/plugin's entry in ``meta/runtime.yml``
   * add ``redirect`` for the removed module utils and documentation fragments